oracle-livelabs/security/database/advanced/key-vault/key-vault.md

 Watch a preview of "*LiveLabs - Oracle Key Vault*" [](youtube:4VR1bbDpUIA)

 ### Objectives
-- Connect an Oracle DB (encrypted by TDE) to OKV
+- Upload the current and retired TDE master keys to Oracle Key Vault
-- Manage with OKV the existing DB Wallet
+- Migrate the encrypted database to OKV for centralized TDE key management
-- Migrate the DB Wallet and manage the Online Keys by OKV
+- Delete the old TDE master keys from the encrypting server (PCI requirement)

 ### Prerequisites
 This lab assumes you have: